graghukalyan/svc-th-project/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.highnote.assignment.processor-service' is invalid and this project uses 'com.highnote.assignment.processor' instead.
+* The original package name 'com.highnote.assignment.processor-service' is invalid and this project uses 'com.highnote.assignment.processor' instead
 # Getting Started

 ### Reference Documentation